mrmartin/mrmartin.github.io/_posts/2018-09-26-Blockchain_Extensions.markdown

 This would resolve the second problem which comes with confirmation by blocks: transaction cost.
 If the transaction is quickly performed and confirmed by the parties performing it, there is a reduced requirement for the common ledger, so the transaction cost will go down.

-2)A cryptocurrency computing a useful program instead of hashes
+# A cryptocurrency computing a useful program instead of hashes

 1% of the world's electricity goes into calculating 50 billion billion hashes per second[1](#power).
 By comparing apples to oranges we can say estimate equivalence to 100 billion billion floating point operations per second, or 100'000 petaflops, compared to 200 petaflops for the world's currenly most powerful supercomputer, which someone was willing to pay 300 million dollars to put together.
 Wouldn't it be neat to make use of the computational power of 5'000 such computers for something beneficial to us all?